AtanasovAtanas/interactive-content/EN/01-Basic-Syntax/05-Summary.md

 # In the next lesson, you will learn about:

+- List Definition and Usage
-- What Is Data Type?
+- Storing Data
+- Creating Lists
+- Accessing Elements
-- Strings
+- List Manipulations
-- Numbers
+- Looping through Lists
-- Booleans
+- Searching in Lists
-- Additional Data Types

 [/slide]